jakelarue/beautiful-jekyll/workwithme.md

 If you think I just write words and *vioala* - sales - I'm not your guy.

+After a while, I got a feel for what clients would benefit the most from my work.
+I had to become **VERY picky** about who I could help, so I came up with a strict (but reasonable) set of criteria that needs to be met in order for us to move forward.

-### But we might be a fit if the following are true:
+### We might be a fit if the following are true:

 - You have a good, solid product or service and a great reputation
+- You must have a steady flow of leads and customers - ideally 15,000 unique vistors
 - Your business makes over **$100,000 in annual revenue**
 - You **MUST** follow directions.
 (Don't worry, I won't ask you to do anything weird.)
 -

+That's it!
+Those are all my requirements.
+Still with me?
+Good.
+Keep reading...

-**Note:** I *don't* write blog posts, but I can point you in the direction of some kick-ass content writers, just ask
+**Note:** I *don't* write blog posts, but I can point you in the direction of some kick-ass content writers, just ask.

 ### Terms: